Sunlighter/CanonicalTypes/README.md

 documentation covers the current version.
 To get the documentation for the original version, just check out the &ldquo;1.0&rdquo; tag.)

+(This project has been updated for .NET 8 but also multi-targets to .NET Standard 2.0 in case compatibility with .NET Framework is required.)

 # Data Types

 At runtime, all data types descend from the ``Datum`` class.